gaynellcf001/hello-world/README.md

 # hello -world
 Gay's first effort

-Helo new world
+Hello new world.
-Im a creator/writer up for learning new stuff
+Im a creator/writer up for learning new stuff.
-This is the bright and shiny Gaynl 2.0
+This is the bright and shiny Gaynl 2.0.